This page contains links to the official project source code downloads by release.

 Individual downloads of the latest released version of each OpenWhisk component are available.
 We group the components by their role in the platform.

-Please click on a role to see the individual downloadable components:
+Please click on a platform role to see the individual downloadable components:

 To be clear, GitHub "releases" are not official Apache OpenWhisk project releases.